lucaswinningham/recipes/spaghetti.md

 1. Preheat oven on broil and move rack to middle position.
 Lightly brush a baking sheet with olive oil.
 2. In a mixing bowl, fold all ingredients together until homogeneous.
 Roll into uniform balls and spread evenly on baking sheet.
 3. Broil for 10 to 15 minutes until the top sides of the meatballs are browned.
-Flip the meatballs and broil them on the other side for an additional 2-5 minutes.
+Flip the meatballs and broil them on the other side for an additional 2 to 5 minutes.

 <!-- TAG: bread -->